Lookin' down the wrong end of a gun

 1. Devil By The Tail 2.
 Damned 3.
 No Lights 4.
 The One 5.
 Crystal Clear 6.
 The Sound Of Dying 7.
 Until I Die 8.
 Struck Down 9.
 Unholy 10.
 I Rise

 Killbox 13 featured no major deviations from the style established on Bloodletting.
 It's not the fastest or most extreme stuff anymore, but you immediately recognize Overkill when you hear even a short snippet from this album.
 Pounding thrash metal with some small tasty variations is what the band kept on delivering also here.
 As the only major exception from the rule, Crystal Clear is a blatant groove track and easily skippable as such - the others are way more listenable than that.
 By Overkill's standards the material is pretty typical, in other words, most songs are rather effective in a basic way but classics you will not find here.
-Therefore quite the same kind of classification applies to Killbox 13 as to Bloodletting, and while the album on the whole is perhaps a bit more memorable, the final result is only equally satisfactory at best.
+Therefore quite the same kind of classification applies to Killbox 13 as to Bloodletting, and while this album on the whole is perhaps a bit more memorable, the final result is only equally satisfactory at best.

 OVERTHROW - Within Suffering